 Viscose can be a broadly used term, so, it makes sense that you might be unsure of what viscose is and the impact it has on the environment and on sustainability.

-In this guide, we look at whether Viscose is eco friendly or sustainable for use in products like clothing, fabric and textiles.
+In this guide, we look at whether Viscose is eco friendly or sustainable for use in products like clothing, fabric and textiles, and across different factors.

 We also give examples of types of commonly used viscose.

 Viscose is a type of rayon like lyocell or modal.

 But, viscose is also different to lyocell or modal in a few ways.